TylerJGabb/tailscale-sandbox/README.md

 This is a tailscale sandbox.
 Right now its just github actions and terraform

-# This infrastructure has been torn down.
-Re-run the terraform to stand it back up
+# This infrastructure has been torn down
+- Re-run the terraform to stand it back up
+- You'll need to create a new project and state bucket

 # What does this project do?
 1. creates a VPC in GCP, with firewalls and cloud NAt